 The three day cultural extravaganza started off with the most colourful Mega Galo Dance performance by the tribal women of Basar.
 What a sight to behold.
 It looked like a rainbow of colors on the ground.

 Clad in their traditional attire along with beautiful jewelry, each one of them performed the Mega Dance so gracefully that I couldn’t even span my attention anywhere.
-The rhythmic sound of the music and perfectly synchronized steps made the audience engrossed into it completely.
+The rhythmic sound of the music and perfectly synchronized steps made the audience engrossed in it completely.

 Nyida Parik, Wedding Dance